m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/samples/domains/domain-home-on-pv/prerequisites.md

      - Replace MY_DBA_PASSWORD with your desired value.
      - Oracle Database passwords can contain upper case, lower case, digits, and special characters.
        Use only `_` and `#` as special characters to eliminate potential parsing errors in Oracle connection strings.
-     - **NOTE:** Record or memorize the value you chose for MY_DBA_PASSWORD.
+     - **NOTE**: Record or memorize the value you chose for MY_DBA_PASSWORD.
 It will be be needed again in other parts of this sample.

    - Use the sample script in `/tmp/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-oracle-db-service` to create an Oracle database running in the pod, `oracle-db`.